Jane Hart (artist): 1980–1990: Miami, New York, and London

-Hart began her art career first as a gallery director, at the Moos Gallery in Miami, where she worked in that capacity from 1980-82.
+Hart began her art career first as a gallery director, at the Moos Gallery in Miami, where she worked in that capacity from 1980 to 1982.

 Afterward, she returned to New York, where she was at the Piezo Electric Gallery until 1984, before moving to London, where she took a position as assistant director in the Angela Flowers Gallery through 1985.

 Subsequently, she worked at Marlborough Fine Art in New York until 1990, designing numerous publications for many of the gallery's artists.
 Upon leaving Marlborough, she moved to Los Angeles, where she remained for over a decade.

 1990–2003: Los Angeles

 In Los Angeles, Hart served from 1990 to 1992 as an assistant director at the L.A.
 Louver Gallery, where she helped organize significant projects of Wallace Berman, Kienholz, and Jimmie Durham.
-From 1992 to 1994, Hart worked as international sales director at Gemini G.E.L., an artists’ workshop and publisher of limited edition prints and sculptures.
+From 1992 to 1994, Hart worked as international sales director at Gemini G.E.L., an artists' workshop and publisher of limited edition prints and sculptures.

 As director at the fine arts publisher Muse [x] Editions from 1994 to 1999, she worked with artists such as Doug Aitken, John Baldessari, Uta Barth, Gregory Crewdson, Lyle Ashton Harris, Mike Kelley, Christian Marclay, Catherine Opie, Diana Thater, Pae White, and Andrea Zittel.

 Hart has written pieces for a variety of art publications including Artnet, the Journal of Contemporary Art, Miami New Times, and Zing: A Curatorial Crossing.
 These have included an interview with Antony Gormley, reviews of exhibitions by Jim Hodges, Martin Kersels, and Eve Andrée Laramée, as well as specially curated projects and other articles.

 From 1996 to the present, Hart has been the sole proprietor at lemon sky, which she founded in 1996 and ran in Los Angeles through 2003 before relocating to Miami.